How it worksThe Platform

 AnalyticsAnalyst WatchesTasks

-• KPI definitions target typed tables — no manual formula maintenance
+• KPI definitions on typed tables

 Analytics — Monaco SQL console